isomerpages/gb-assist/pages/solutionrepo/solution1983.md

 ---
-title: Deskera People Version 10.0 - Package E (People - 80 Users)
+title: Vodich- Xero Cloud Accounting - Package A - Software Subscription
-permalink: /productivity-solutions-grant/solutionrepo/solution360
+permalink: /productivity-solutions-grant/solutionrepo/solution1983
 ---

 #### Description

-Deskera HRMS is a comprehensive HRMS solution which includes payroll management, performance appraisal, statutory compliance, recruitment management, timesheet management and others.
-The solution also comes with e-Leave and e-Claim features which allows a complete view of employees' leaves, attendance and claims submission details.
+Xero's secure online accounting software enables users to quickly categorize bank transactions everyday thus making it easy for the users to track their cash flow and have everything ready for tax time.
+On the other hand, users will also be able to see the money that is coming in and going out of their businesses daily through easy-to-read charts with up-to-date figures.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Deskera_HRMS_Annex_3_CR_wef_17_Dec_2020_Part_5.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/20200621_Desensitised_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria